AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/add-users/create-and-manage-users/map-user-attributes.md

 content-type: tips-tricks-troubleshooting
 product-area: system-administration;user-management
 navigation-topic: create-and-manage-users
-title: Map user attributes and auto-provision new users
+title: Map user attributes
 description: Using single sign-on (SSO), you can pass attributes from your identity provider's Active Directory to your Adobe Workfront users.
-You can also add new users to Workfront using the Auto-Provision option (also called Just In Time Provisioning or JIT).
 author: Caroline
 feature: System Setup and Administration
 role: Admin
 exl-id: 3d523584-dcb8-4aa6-8217-611f22dc1450
 ---
-# Map user attributes and auto-provision new users
+# Map user attributes

 Using single sign-on (SSO), you can pass attributes from your identity provider's Active Directory to your Adobe Workfront users.
-You can also add new users to Workfront using the Auto-Provision option (also called Just In Time Provisioning or JIT).

 ## Access requirements